Builders Risk Insurance: The Ultimate Guide

-Think about the project you are working on and a potential claim you might have.
-Try to place what you are trying to cover in the definitions above.
+Think about the project you’re working on and a potential claim you might have.
+Try to place what you want to cover in the definitions above.
 It’s important to note that if you can’t fit what you need covered into the definitions, that doesn’t mean it isn’t covered.
-It may just need to be addressed on another section that adds additional coverages.
+It may just need to be addressed in another section that adds additional coverages.

-A builders risk policy isn’t designed to cover everything, so the policy tries to be clear about what will be left out.
-Many builders risk policies list excluded property in this section, and you are given back a small sublimit later on in the policy.
+A builders risk policy isn’t designed to cover everything, and it should be clear about what will be left out.
+Many builders risk policies list excluded property in this section, and you’re given back a small sublimit later on in the policy.
 A good example of this is “Trees, Shrubs, or Plants.”
 Although excluded, most policies will give back $2,500 or so in coverage if requested.

 Here are the common exclusions:

-A peril is an event that could cause damage to your project such as a tornado, hailstorm, fire, vandalism, etc.
+A peril is an event that could cause damage to your project such as a tornado, hailstorm, fire, vandalism, and so on.

 Most builders risk policies read like this: